Legal cases with fixed pricing, standardized processes, and firm timelines

 The NDPS Act prohibits the sale and production of cannabis resin and flowers, but the use of leaves and seeds of the cannabis plant is permitted, with the states having the power to regulate and form the state rules for it.
 Any person caught in possession of any of these parts of the cannabis plant may be arrested.
-In such a case, the person may consult Criminal Lawyers in Delhi.

-Even possessing prohibited drugs (weed or marijuana) in India is an offence under the NDPS Act.
+Even possessing prohibited drugs (weed or marijuana) in India is an offense under the NDPS Act.
 The purpose of possession of drugs is not relevant and the punishment depends upon the quantity of drugs in possession.
 If a person is caught with drugs or found to be a drug addict, he/she would not be subject to prosecution if he/she voluntarily chooses to undergo de-addiction treatment.

 The various laws that deal with possession and consumption of drugs in India by juveniles, or children below the age of 18 years are as following:

 As per section 20 of Narcotic Drugs and Psychotropic Substances Act, 1985 production, sale/purchase, transportation, interstate import/export or any other commercial activity of cannabis is punishable, explains advocate Pushkar Taimni

 The small and commercial quantity of various drugs in India are as follows: